Want to make a difference in your school?

 Student Coalition Lead

-Kate Robinson is a champion for diversity, equity, and inclusion and actively participates in Mosaics Club, Black Student Union, and the Gay-Straight Alliance at Irondequoit High School where she is a Junior.
+Kate Robinson is a champion for diversity, equity, and inclusion and actively participates in Mosaics Club, Black Student Union, and the Gay-Straight Alliance at Irondequoit High School where she is a senior.
 Kate participated in Our Voices Project’s Black History Month Series and Identity and was most recently the concept artist for the student photography project “Silent Screams” – a response to white supremacy, misogyny, and racial violence in our country.
 Kate also enjoys playing Soccer with Irondequoit Soccer Club, Field Hockey with Irondequoit High School, Chorus, and doing community theater with Spotlight Theatre Arts.